giacomozanatta/jekyll-test-1/_docs/docker/getting-started.md

 The <a href="https://hub.docker.com/">Docker Hub</a> is a container image registry.
 From Docker Hub you can fetch ready-to-use images from which you can base your application.
 Do you want to deploy in a container an application written in Python?
 You can download a <a href="https://hub.docker.com/_/python">Docker image</a> that has python already installed and configured.

-## [DRAFT] Image tags
+## Image tags
 A docker image has a tag.
 This permits to specify which version of the Docker image you want to use.
 For example, suppose that your python application relies on a libraries that were developed with python 3.9.
 Probably you don't want to use the latest version of python, since the library could not working properly on python >= 3.9.
 So, you should use a python 3.9 Docker image.
-You can see the available tags of an image directly from the Docker Hub:
+You can see the available tags of an image directly from the iamge page of the Docker Hub:
 ![Docker container]({{ site.baseurl }}/images/docker_hub_tags.png)
-As you can notice, you have multiple tags for a single python version.
-Consider, for example, python version 3.11.
-We have these tags:
-- 3.11.5-bookworm, 3.11-bookworm, 3-bookworm, bookworm
-- 3.11.5-slim-bookworm, 3.11-slim-bookworm, 3-slim-bookworm, slim-bookworm, 3.11.5-slim, 3.11-slim, 3-slim, slim
-- 3.11.5-bullseye, 3.11-bullseye, 3-bullseye, bullseye
-- 3.11.5-slim-bullseye, 3.11-slim-bullseye, 3-slim-bullseye, slim-bullseye
-- 3.11.5-alpine3.18, 3.11-alpine3.18, 3-alpine3.18, alpine3.18, 3.11.5-alpine, 3.11-alpine, 3-alpine, alpine
-- 3.11.5-alpine3.17, 3.11-alpine3.17, 3-alpine3.17, alpine3.17
-- 3.11.5-windowsservercore-ltsc2022, 3.11-windowsservercore-ltsc2022, 3-windowsservercore-ltsc2022, windowsservercore-ltsc2022
-- 3.11.5-windowsservercore-1809, 3.11-windowsservercore-1809, 3-windowsservercore-1809, windowsservercore-1809

-Tags on the same bullet point represents the same image.

 ## Getting Started